siddharthpk/taskr/README.md

 - Postman Env Set-up & Auth Set-up
 - Software Testing with Jest
 - Pagination/Sorting
+- File Uploads
+- Testing Using Jest

 # Deployment

-The app will be deployed to Heroku Dyno offered under GitHub Dev Pack.
+The app is deployed to Heroku!

-Give it about 15 seconds to load.